Have you already chosen your ski holiday destination? Here is your Visit Italy guide on the best places where to ski in Italy.

 Thanks also to the new skisafari service, which allows you to use the services of several nearby ski areas on the same day in the same pass, you can further vary your options and experience snow activities in a truly unique and unforgettable way.

-Where to ski close to Rome
+Where to ski in Italy close to Rome

 If you find yourself around Rome but do not have the ability to travel to other regions to go to a ski resort, you can also find good solutions within Lazio to be able to ski and practice other winter sports.